FAQs

 • Neuropsychological Testing (CPT Code 96136 for the first 30 minutes, CPT Code 96137 for each additional 30 min)

-• Do I have a limit of how many units of 96137 or 96133 I can get reimbursed for?
+• Any specific limits on how many units of 96137 or 96133 you can get reimbursed for.

-Insurance companies may ask for diagnosis codes or for Dr. Baum’s “NPI number” or “EIN.”
+Insurance companies may ask for diagnosis codes or for your provider’s “NPI number” or “EIN.”
 We happily provide this information to you if you need it.

-A full neuropsychological evaluation costs $4800.
-The fee includes record review, the intake appointment, patient/parent interview, all testing, scoring, and interpretation, consultation with others, a feedback session, and a comprehensive report.
-I will never include ‘hidden fees.’
-I am happy to collaborate with schools or other providers.
-However, I do charge an hourly rate ($250/hour) for attendance at in-person or virtual school meetings.
+A full neuropsychological evaluation costs $5000.
+The fee includes record review, the intake appointment, patient/parent interview, all testing, scoring, and interpretation, consultation with others, one 50-minute feedback session, and a comprehensive report.
+We will never include ‘hidden fees.’
+We are happy to collaborate with schools or other providers.
+However, we do charge an hourly rate ($250/hour) for attendance at in-person or virtual school meetings.
 Commute time (if >20 minutes) is charged at 50% (hour round trip commute = $125).

-Other evaluations (i.e., ADHD or psychoeducational evaluations) require less time and have a lower cost.
+• Other evaluations (i.e., adult ADHD or psychoeducational evaluations) require less time and have a lower cost.
 See ‘Payment and Fees’ for more information.

 Yes.
 You can use the pre-tax funds you have set aside in these healthcare accounts.
 You can pay directly using the card or pay by check or credit card and submit a receipt to be reimbursed by your HSA/FSA.
 If you do not have an HSA/FSA, you can ask your company’s human resources about starting one.